-It’s a Canon EF-mount lens, which means it’s designed for use on Canon’s DSLRs, but of course it can also be used on Canon RF-mount mirrorless cameras with an adapter.
+It’s a Canon EF-mount lens, which means it’s designed for use on Canon’s DSLRs, but it can also be used on Canon RF-mount mirrorless cameras with an adapter.
 Alternatively, photographers with a Canon R-series mirrorless camera may prefer to invest in the Canon RF 100-400mm F5.6-8 IS USM ($649/£699) or perhaps the Canon RF 100-500MM F4.5-7.1 L IS USM ($2,899/£2,979).

-Slightly anxious that I haven’t photographed birds of prey for many years, I reach for my monopod and kit bag from the back seat realising I have a rather difficult decision to make.
+Having not photographed birds of prey for many years, I reach for my monopod and kit bag with a tricky decision to take.
 Do I start by using the lens with the Canon EOS 5D Mark III or pair it up with the EOS 7D Mark II?
-Thinking about the pros and cons for each, I sway towards using the 7D Mark II.
-My thinking is the extra reach (160-640mm) that I’ll get from coupling the lens to an APS-C body could be of benefit, plus the wider spread of AF points across the frame might be helpful, too.
+Thinking about the pros and cons of each, I incline towards the 7D Mark II.

 Before I know it I’m stood outside the aviary with hawks to my left and falcons to my right.
-While the barn owls are weighed prior to their morning flights, I take the opportunity to capture a series of close-ups of the larger birds of prey.
+While the barn owls are weighed prior to their morning flights, I take the opportunity to capture some close-ups of the larger birds of prey.
 Setting the 7D Mark II to aperture priority and dialling the maximum aperture of f/4.5, I slowly extend the zoom beyond 100mm, at which point I become aware of the lens’ aperture closing to f/5.0 at 130mm and to f/5.6 at just a fraction past 300mm.

 With the trees in the background a good distance from my subject, I compose tightly on a bald eagle’s head and rattle off a few frames.
 A quick magnified inspection around the image on the screen reveals the lens’ nine aperture blades deliver a particularly pleasing bokeh, rendering any out-of-focus points of light as an attractive circular shape.

 With a few successful shots under my belt, it’s time to put the lens through rigorous testing.
-Lens and camera slung over my shoulder, I opt to leave my monopod behind.
+Lens and camera slung over my shoulder, I opt to leave the monopod behind.
 Weighing in at 1,640g, it already feels more portable than other telephoto zooms such as Sigma’s 150-600mm f/5-6.3 DG OS HSM S, which is a monster by comparison.

-Repositioning the AF point over the eyes, I half depress the shutter and I’m staggered by just how quickly the lens locks focus on the target in a near-silent manner, allowing me to capture the shot in the nick of time.
+Repositioning the AF point over the eyes, I half depress the shutter and am staggered by just how quickly the lens locks focus on the target in a near-silent manner, allowing me to capture the shot in the nick of time.

 Walking through the immaculate gardens presents the perfect vantage point to attempt the shot I’m really after – an owl in full flight flying directly towards the lens.
 Setting the AF system to AI servo and the drive mode to its 10fps setting, I liaise with Aaron to make the shot possible and rattle out a continuous burst as the owl swoops towards me.
-Reviewing my shots, I’m shocked to discover that not one of the 14 frames I’ve captured is sharp.
-This zero per cent success rate immediately has me questioning whether the fault lies with the lens or my technique.

 A quick glance at my AF mode on the LCD identifies the issue.
 Not only am I still selected on single-point AF rather than Zone AF, which is far too restrictive for birds moving so quickly through the frame, the rapid burst isn’t giving my DSLR and its autofocus a chance to keep up.
-Bearing in mind a DSLR’s autofocus sensor only detects when the camera’s mirror is down, I switch the drive mode to low-speed continuous (3fps) and deploy the 7D Mark II’s new wide-zone AF mode.
-Instantly my success rate improves and on my second opportunity I get the shot I’m after.

 After a morning’s shooting with the lens’ four-stop image stabiliser turned on I’m interested to know what difference it makes.
 As if by coincidence, the moment I switch the stabiliser off, a fleeting opportunity to capture wild hawks circling above us presents itself.
-‘You’ll do well to capture those birds so high,’ Aaron comments.
+“You’ll do well to capture those birds so high,” Aaron comments.
 Seeing it as a challenge, I quickly attach my 1.4x teleconverter, turning the lens into a whopping 224-840mm equivalent.

-The result of this means I’m not fighting against the IS doing its work as I attempt to track the hawks through the viewfinder.
-I’m so satisfied by the images I’ve taken of the wild hawks above and how well the new IS mode works, it becomes my default IS mode for the rest of the day.
 Out of curiosity, switching the IS system off and on a few times at maximum telephoto reveals just how powerful an influence the IS system has on counteracting camera shake when the lens is used handheld.
 A quick handheld test reveals it’s possible to get pin-sharp images of stationary subjects at 400mm (640mm equivalent) with a shutter speed as slow as 1/25sec provided you’ve got a steady hand, which is mightily impressive.

 A few hours later, during the afternoon session while photographing the hawks and eagles, it crosses my mind about how much I could get for my older EF 100-400mm f/4.5-5.6L IS USM to put towards an upgrade to this lens.
 At first I was unsure about how I would like the twist zoom mechanism compared to the older push/pull style that I’ve got used to over the years.